-These awards are presented on the basis of outstanding teaching of undergraduates from nominations made by department heads, deans, alumni and students.
-A committee of retired faculty selects the recipients.
+Alumni Undergraduate Teaching Excellence Award: recognizes the outstanding teaching of undergraduates from nominations made by department heads, deans, alumni, and students.
+A committee of retired faulty selects the recipients.

 McWane Family Professor and Associate Professor, Department of Management